mgalland/docker-for-teaching/README.md

 # 2. Cloud usage

+For now, I have relied on the [Digital Ocean cloud computing platform](https://www.digitalocean.com/) to deploy Docker containers that in turn serve RStudio instances.

 ## 2.1 RStudio instances

-### Single container: one RStudio session
-If you only want to run one RStudio session, then follow these steps:
+If you only want to run one or multiple RStudio sessions, then follow these steps:

-1. First, create a project to host all your "droplets" (virtual machines).
-There will be one droplet per student / course participant.
+1. First, create a project to host a "Digital Ocean droplet" (virtual machine).
+This machine will serve to deploy N virtual machines (one VM per student).
-2. In the 'Marketplace' tab, choose the Docker apps which will starts a Virtual Machine with Ubuntu 18.04 and Docker CE version VERSION 18.06.1 or higher.
+2. In the 'Marketplace' tab, choose the Docker apps which will starts a Virtual Machine with the Linux distribution Ubuntu 18.04 and Docker CE version VERSION 18.06.1 or higher.
+[Find it here](https://marketplace.digitalocean.com/apps/docker).
 3. Open a Shell terminal and connect through `ssh` to your machine e.g. `ssh root@ip` and enter the Digital Ocean provided password.
+The IP address will be indicated in your "Droplets" sidebar.
+For example, use `ssh root@134.209.84.69` if your IP address is `134.209.84.69`.
 4. Start `screen` to make sure that your VM stays up and running when you log out / turn off your computer.
 [See this help forum](https://www.digitalocean.com/community/questions/how-keep-my-app-running-after-close-putty-f82aab17-ca84-46a0-8a39-3e25f1dd2d45).
-5. Run the appropriate Docker command e.g. `docker run --rm --name rstudio -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest`.
+5. Run the appropriate Docker command e.g. `docker run --rm --name rstudio -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest`. (choose the appropriate Docker image).
+You can define your own username and password.
 6. Your app should be running at its defined IP address.

-### Multiple containers: N = ...
-RStudio sessions
 If you want to run multiple containers (e.g. one per student), you need to expose a different port on the host each time.

 Here's an example for two students:
 * Student 1 ("machine-01"): `docker run --detach --name machine-01 -v ~/machines/machine01/:/home/rstudio/ -e PASSWORD=student01 -p 8080:8787 scienceparkstudygroup/master-gls:openr-latest`
 * Student 2 ("machine-02"): `docker run --detach --name machine-02 -v ~/machines/machine02/:/home/rstudio/ -e PASSWORD=student02 -p 8081:8787 scienceparkstudygroup/master-gls:openr-latest`

-docker run --detach --name rstudio1 -e PASSWORD=mypwd -p 8787:8787 scienceparkstudygroup/master-gls:openr-latest
-docker run --detach --name rstudio2 -e PASSWORD=mypwd -p 8788:8787 scienceparkstudygroup/master-gls:openr-latest
-... and so on...
+... etc ...

-### Issues with user permissions and volume sharing with the host cloud machine
+### 2.2 Issues with user permissions and volume sharing with the host cloud machine
 See this blog post: https://medium.com/@mccode/understanding-how-uid-and-gid-work-in-docker-containers-c37a01d01cf

-### Useful Docker commands
+### 2.3 Useful Docker commands

 - Stop all containers: `docker stop $(docker ps -q)`
 - To restart them, use this: `docker start <container_id or container_name>`